Bridge Project

 • speech with 0dB babble noise

-The source code for the BaNa pitch detection algorithm as well as the synthetic noisy speech files are available for download in the Code section
+The source code for the BaNa F0 detection algorithm as well as the synthetic noisy speech files are available for download in the Code section of the WCNG website.

-1. N. Yang, W. Cai, H. Ba, I. Demirkol and W. Heinzelman, "BaNa: A Ready-to-use Noise Resilient Pitch Detection Algorithm for Speech and Music," in submiission [Data and Code].
+• Na Yang, He Ba, Ilker Demirkol, and Wendi Heinzelman, "BaNa: A Ready-to-use Noise Resilient Pitch Detection Algorithm for Speech and Music," accepted for publication in IEEE Transactions on Audio, Speech and Language Processing [Data and Code].

 NOTE: A bug was found in the database used to generate the results in this paper!
 We are working to redo the experiments and report the true accuracy of our approach for emotion classification using Multiclass SVM with Hybrid Kernel and Thresholding Fusion.

-3. Report by TechNewsDaily Emotion-Detecting Software Listens In
+• Report by TechNewsDaily: Emotion-Detecting Software Listens In

-More TV interviews and news reports about the Bridge project will be added soon, media including Jay Thomas radio show on Sirius and XM Satellite radio in New York, ABC News Radio, and IEEE Spectrum, etc.
+• Additional interviews and news reports about the Bridge project include the Jay Thomas radio show on Sirius and XM Satellite radio in New York, and ABC News Radio.